Type Safety

 Failsafe-go’s APIs are typed based on the expected execution result.
 For some policies and executions, this type may not matter:

-retryPolicy := retrypolicy.WithDefaults[any]()
+retryPolicy := retrypolicy.NewWithDefaults[any]()

-err := failsafe.Run(Connect, retryPolicy)
+err := failsafe.With(retryPolicy).Run(Connect)

 But for other cases you might declare a more specific result type:

-retryPolicy := retrypolicy.Builder[*http.Response]().
+retryPolicy := retrypolicy.NewBuilder[*http.Response]().

 HandleIf(func(response *http.Response, err error) bool {

-return response.StatusCode == 500
+return response != nil && response.StatusCode == 500

 }).